 With The Stallers, Kieran supported the “Fighting 4 Louth Hospital” campaign in September 2017, and he has remained involved with the campaign as well as performing charity events, such as the ECHO “East Coast Homeless Outreach” benefit night at The Priory Hotel in Louth.

-Having very recently disbanded The Stallers (one member left and the other two didn’t want to carry the band on as a duo), Kieran has slotted back into his solo work, and is already planning for new recordings.
+Having disbanded The Stallers in 2018 (one member left and the other two didn’t want to carry the band on as a duo), Kieran has slotted back into his solo work, and is already planning for new recordings.

 “New Places” was written and performed by Kieran Campbell and recorded at Pumphouse Studio, Thames Street, Louth, Lincolnshire.